natyiassanori/node_simple_server/README.md

 These were the three main points of the project.
 The project also has a file reading method and some other auxiliary functions that manipulate the values of the variables mentioned above.

-Unfortunately I was not able to perform the tests for the methods I created.
+Unfortunately I was not able to perform the unit tests for the methods I created.
 As I have little knowledge of Node, I would spend a significant amount of time building the tests, considering that the little contact I had with javascript tests I found them quite challenging :(

 And I apologize for the delay in delivery.
 Last week there was a Carnival holiday here in Brazil and the days that I had left of the week were very tight at work.